Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 An additional shadow element of the healing trades relates to money and profiteering.

 Consciously, the would-be Healers’ drive may be “to be of service.”
-However, unconsciously, the primary motivation may be to feel elevated or become “rich and famous.”
-(I’m not suggesting that it’s wrong for healers to charge for their time/services.)
+However, the primary motivation may be unconscious: to feel elevated or to become “rich and famous.”
+(Of course, I’m not suggesting that it’s wrong for healers to charge for their time/services.)

 For this reason, healers need to become intimately acquainted with their shadow.
 And the reality is that too few actually are.